History of Luzon: The Barangay government

-The barangay government emerged in around 200 AD, which owed the name from the Malay boat balangay.
+The barangay government emerged in around the 3rd century, which owed the name from the Malay boat balangay.
 In more developed barangays in the Visayas (e.g. Cebu, Bohol, and Panay) which were the first to be conquered by Spain by means of pacts, peace treaties, and reciprocal alliances, the datu was at the top of the social order in a sakop or haop (elsewhere referred to as barangay).
 In Luzon, the social structure had been less stable and more complex as compared to the barangays in the Visayas.
 Enjoying a more extensive commerce than those in Visayas, having the influence of Bornean political contacts, and engaging in farming wet rice for a living, the Tagalogs, who had established the dominant pre-colonial barangays in Luzon, were described by the Spanish Augustinian friar Martin de Rada as more traders than warriors.

 The more complex social structure of the Luzon barangays was less stable because it was still in a process of differentiating.
 A Jesuit priest Francisco Colin made an attempt to give an approximate comparison of it with the Visayan social structure in the middle of the 17th century.
 The term datu or lakan, or apo refers to the chief, but the noble class to which the datu belonged to was known as the maginoo class.
 Any male member of the maginoo class can become a datu by personal achievement.

 The Yongle Emperor instituted a Chinese Governor on Luzon during Zheng He's voyages and appointed Ko Ch'a-lao to that position in 1405.
 China also had vassals among the leaders in the archipelago.
 China attained ascendancy in trade with the area in Yongle's reign.

-In circa 1595, the Spanish made a manuscript known as the Boxer Codex which contained illustrations of Filipinos during the early Spanish era.
+In c.1595, the Spanish made a manuscript known as the Boxer Codex which contained illustrations of Filipinos during the early Spanish era.
 Aside from a description of, and historical allusions to the Philippines and various other Far Eastern countries, it also contains seventy-five colored drawings of the inhabitants of these regions and their distinctive costumes.
 At least fifteen illustrations deal with the natives of the Philippine Archipelago.

-In the period between the 7th century to the beginning of the 15th century, numerous prosperous centers of trade had emerged, including the three city-states that formed in what is now Metro Manila, Cebu, Iloilo, Butuan, the Kingdom of Luyag na Caboloan situated in Pangasinan, the Kingdoms of Zabag and Wak-Wak situated in Pampanga and Aparri (which specialized in trade with Japan and the Kingdom of Ryukyu in Okinawa).
+In the period between the 7th century to the beginning of the 15th century, numerous prosperous centers of trade had emerged, including the three city-states that formed in what is now Metro Manila, Cebu, Iloilo, Butuan, Pangasinan, Caboloan, Pampanga, Kumintang and Aparri (which specialized in trade with Japan and the Kingdom of Ryukyu in Okinawa).